XiyahC/XiyahC.github.io/source/Research/index.md

 <!-- timeline SUM -->

+<b>Research Project</b>:
+Multilingual Evidence Against Hallucinations
+<i>Mentor: Professor Philipp Koehn (Johns Hopkins University).</i>
+Bullets:
+- Developed a Retrieval-Augmented Generation (RAG) system to enable cross-linguistic data re-trieval, aiming to reduce hallucinations in LLM responses.
+- Constructed a multilingual dataset (around 15k) using MegaWika and implemented LASER, an encoding tool introduced by Meta, for encoding to enhance the RAG system’s functionality.
+- (WIP) Evaluating the data quality of MegaWika using the x-sim tool introduced in LASER.

 <b>What I did</b>:
 - Summer Research about multilingual and RAG
 - Prepare for capstone proposal (due early August)